 WARNING!.
-"Downlink" service of the Sigfox network is under regulation.
-This service is allowed only for some Sigfox service profiles and with limited frequency.
+Frequency of broadcasting in Sigfox network is under regulation.
+Each device working in Sigfox network has assigned its service profile that enables only limited number of broadcasted messages per day.
+Exceeding this limit can cause some restriction or sanction from the Sigfox service provider.
 When setting this parameter, check whether the setting complies with a service contract, that is valid for configured device.

-3.5.4 Commands for setting of input counters
+3.5.4 Commands for setting of M-Bus meters